Private, In-Home Tutoring in Marion, South Carolina

-SchoolTutoring Academy’s tutoring programs for Marion students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Marion, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Marion County School District serves the towns of Marion, Mullins, and Graham, SC.
 The district includes the Mullins Early Childhood Center and the Academy for Careers & Technology alongside its traditional schools.
 The district uses a series of Standards that detail the learning expectations in all subjects and encompasses alternative programming such as International Baccalaureate and Advanced Placement.
 In addition to a rigorous academic pathway, districts also have created career-related pathways that help students connect to their post-secondary goals.
 Students are also expected to take part in community service and outreach programs, and are encouraged to participate in some of the many extracurricular opportunities.